nat-n/poethepoet/docs/tasks/options.rst

   Provide one or more env files to be loaded before running this task.

 **cwd** :  ``str`` :ref:`📖<Running a task with a specific working directory>` Specify the current working directory that this task should run with.
 The given path is resolved relative to the parent directory of the ``pyproject.toml``.
+May be set to a special value ``$exec_cwd`` to use the working directory from which the task has been executed.

 **deps** :  ``List[str]`` :doc:`📖<../guides/composition_guide>`
   A list of task invocations that will be executed before this one.